 The James O. Dumont Travel Grant Award of approximately \$2,900 (dependent on endowment earnings/market performance) is awarded annually to a Junior or Senior BFA with financial need.
 The funds enable the recipient to undertake specific travel that is relevant to their artistic interests but should not be used to attend another school or residency.

-Students apply by writing a short essay (200 words maximum) on how they would use the funds and submitting a resume.
-Letters of application should be delivered to the Art & Design office by the first Monday in March, and should be addressed to: James O. Dumont Grant Executive Committee, Department of Art & Design.
-The following scholarships and awards are distributed annually by the faculty to students based on both merit and need (with priority going to upper classmen who have done well in faculty reviews and studio classes):
+The following scholarships and awards are distributed annually through a Mason Gross application process in the spring to students based on both merit and need.

-Lyda J. Craig Endowed Scholarship
+Lvda J. Craig Endowed Scholarship

 Giza Daniels-Endesha Award, for outstanding undergraduate performance in Art & Design.

-Paul Robeson Emerging Young Artist Award, for outstanding achievement in Art & Design Art & Design Award, for artistic accomplishment in Art & Design.
+Paul Robeson Emerging Young Artist Award, for outstanding achievement in Art & Design

+Art & Design Award, for artistic accomplishment in Art & Design.